 Bashoan Historic Site Observation Garden

-At the top of the stairs, there is a bronze statue of Matsuo Basho in the Basho-an Historic Site Observatory Garden.
-Matsuo Basho is a haiku poet born in what is now Iga City, Mie Prefecture.
-He received a teacher in Kyoto and entered the path of haikai.
-In 1674 he published numerous works in Edo and became famous in the world of haiku.
+At the top of the stairs, in the Bashoan Historical Site Observation Garden, you will find a bronze statue of Matsuo Basho.
+Matsuo Basho was a haiku poet born in what is now Iga City, Mie Prefecture.
+He learned from his teacher in Kyoto and embarked on the path of haiku poetry.
+He published numerous works in Edo in 1674, and became famous in the world of haiku

-In Edo, he lived in Nihonbashi, but after the Great Meireki Fire, which destroyed two-thirds of Edo, he moved to this part of Fukagawa.
-He lived here until his death in 1694.
+In Edo, he lived in Nihonbashi, but after the Great Fire of Meireki, which burned down two-thirds of Edo, he moved to this area in Fukagawa, where he lived until his death in 1694

-This bronze statue of Basho sits on a cushion, facing the Sumida River, as shown in the photo, until 5pm.
-However, at 5pm, it turns around and faces the Onagigawa River.
-It rotates electrically.
+This bronze statue of Basho sits on a cushion facing the Sumida River until just before 5pm, as shown in the photo.
+However, at 5pm, it rotates around and faces the Onagi River.
+It rotates electrically

-It is lit up at night until 10pm.
-It can be seen from the Sumida River promenade.
-Unfortunately, this garden closes at 4:30 p.m., so you won't be able to see the moment when Basho changes direction.
-By the way, admission to this garden is free.
+It is lit up until 10pm at night.
+You can see it from the Sumida River promenade.
+Unfortunately, the garden closes at 4:30pm, so you won't be able to see the moment Basho turns around.
+By the way, admission to this garden is free

 INFORMATION